Electric Chapel: Reception

 Ann Powers from NPR noticed the influence of Duran Duran in the track, while believing Gaga to imagine "Electric Chapel" as an output from "an electric guitar-wielding girl group".
-Jody Rosen from Rolling Stone did reviewed Born This Way track-wise, observing that in "Electric Chapel" Gaga wrote about hoping for a monogamous relationship, with heavy guitar riffs and metal solo being characteristics of the record.
+Kristen S. Hé of Vulture described the track as one that "throbs like neon synthwave with a heavy-metal edge".
+Comparing the opening riff to Judas Priest, he added that "if you're still confused about the album's infamous bionic-motorbike cover, 'Electric Chapel' should make you a believer."
+While reviewing every track from Born This Way, Rolling Stone's Jody Rosen observed that in "Electric Chapel" Gaga wrote about hoping for a monogamous relationship, with heavy guitar riffs and metal solo being characteristics of the record.
 In an article in GQ about 10 detrimental things on Born This Way, a writer from the magazine listed the track's lyrics as "reek[ing] of a lack of ideas, not a distortion of form.
 Sing words.
 It's easy".

 "Electric Chapel" debuted and peaked at number 23 on Billboard's Dance/Electronic Digital Songs chart on the issue dated June 11, 2011, spending one week on the chart.
 It also made an appearance at number 144 on the South Korean International Download Chart.